CrowdHailer/eyg/README.md

 ## Details

+### Functional vs OOP

+Functional starts from pure concepts and works down to providing implementations.
+OOP was the result of working up from instructions that manipulate registers.
+OOP is optimised for users who understand computers but the best programs should not require any knowledge of the implementation of the execution.

+Logic programming looks like it starts with even higher abstractions an so might be an even better starting point.

+### Facts and Actors (Episodic time model)

+An entity is a timeseries of facts with a common unique identifier.
+The evolution of time should be modeled as a pure function on the history of all causal events on interacting timelines.

+Rick Hickey talks about the episodic time model, but it needs extending to allow concurrency.

+### All side effects as changes to a state

+Model of mocking services
+client <--> server <--> service.

+New model
+peer <--> db <--> DB <--> worker

+regard random numbers as an array in the database.
+Requests to send email should be added to the data store.

 - Single integer/fraction type
 - types as sets of acceptable binary values
   - extend type system onto the wire, Joe Armstrong UBF